 For a budget bathroom remodel, sheet vinyl is a good bet.
 It's easy to install and is available in a wide array of colors and patterns.
 One of the drawbacks to vinyl floors is that the edges can curl, and peel-and-stick vinyl tiles aren't recommended for the baths because water may seep between the tiles and damage the subfloor.

-- Selecting the Right Bathroom Flooring
+- The Best Bathroom Flooring Ideas

 - How to Remove a Tile Floor

 - Kitchen Makeovers